TranslationLookasideBuffer/TheHuntersRitual/README.md

     ```
     Just _baffling_.

-* I with Papyrus had a styleguide and linter.
+* I wish Papyrus had a styleguide and linter.
 That's a least one nice thing about golang.
 * The Creation Kit is extremely tempermental, save _often_.